 The Philadelphia Voter Registration Office, 520 N. Columbus Blvd, 5th Floor, Philadelphia, PA 19123

 The Philadelphia County Board of Elections, Room 142 City Hall, Philadelphia, PA 19107

 and any Satellite Election Office:

 However you deliver your forms, be sure to keep a record!
 It takes about 2 weeks for the City Commissioners office to process the forms.
 Have students confirm their voter application status to make sure their registration is complete and correct.

 Research the ballot and candidates with your students.

 Start with these nonpartisan resources:

 - Committee of Seventy - Bring Your Own Ballot Tool

 Then research media coverage and endorsements from a range of organizations.

-October 28th - November 4th: Have Students Find Their Polling Places and make a plan to vote.
+Vote at the Polls on November 3rd: Have Students Find Their Polling Places and make a plan to vote.